-IAICS Industry Code Description Life in Years

 322 Paper Manufacturing

 3221 Pulp, paper and paperboards mills

 Personal property used in the manufacturing of pulp and involves separating the cellulose fibers from other impurities in wood or used paper.
 The manufacturing of paper involves matting these fibers into a sheet.

 3222 Converted Paper Product Manufacturing

 Personal property used in the manufacture of paperboard containers including corrugating, cutting, and shaping machinery to form paperboard into containers.
 Paper bag and coated and treated paper manufacturing establishments cut and coat paper and foil.
 Stationery product manufacturing establishments make a variety of paper products used for writing, filing, and similar applications.
 Other converted paper product manufacturing includes, in particular, the conversion of sanitary paper stock into such things as tissue paper and disposable diapers.

-323 Printing and related support activities
+323 Printing a and related support activities15

-Personal property including presses, used to transfer an image from a plate, screen, film or computer file to some medium, such as paper, plastics, metal, textile articles, or wood.
+Personal property including presses, used to transfer an image from a plate, screen, film, or computer file to some medium, such as paper, plastics, metal, textile articles, or wood.
 The most prominent of these methods is to transfer the image from a plate or screen to the medium (lithographic, gravure, screen, and flexographic printing).
 When publishing and printing are done in the same establishment, the establishment is classified under Industry Code 51, Information.

 Itemized Equipment

-Digital or non-impact printing equipment.
+Digital or non-impact printing equipment 5

-(Uses a computer file to directly "drive" the printing mechanism to create the image)
+(Uses a cor mputer file to directly "drive" the printing mechanism to create the image)

-Blue Print Machines 15
+• Machines 15

-Blue Print Machines - small table model
+Blue Print N Machines - small table model

-324 Petroleum and Coal Products Manufacturing

-Personal property used to transform crude petroleum and coal into usable products.
-The dominant process is petroleum refining that involves the separation of crude petroleum into component products through such techniques as cracking and distillation.
-Products such as asphalt coatings and petroleum lubricating oils are made.
+324 Personal prodominant procomponent roperty used to transform crude petroleum and coal into usable products.
+The rocess is petroleum refining that involves the separation of crude petroleum into products through such techniques as cracking and distillation.
+Products such coatings and petroleum lubricating oils are made.